 |Series||Select the data series that you want to display in the pie chart.|

 Tips for using a pie chart widget

-- Mouse over any slice of the pie to display a tooltip that contains detailed information.
+- Move your mouse over any slice of the pie to display a tooltip that contains detailed information.

 - Click the value of any slice in the chart legend to hide or show that slice.

 - To emphasize an individual slice of a pie chart, you can pull it away from the chart by clicking it.
 Click the slice again to move it back to its original location.